 So how does iron deficiency impact fertility?

 Micro nutrient deficiencies have been associated with infertility.
+So, can anemia cause infertility?
 Iron deficiency anemia, specifically, may increase the risk of infertility.

 Iron deficiency has also been associated with anovulation (the lack of ovulation) and ovulatory disorder fertility.
 A 2006 study followed 18,555 pre-menopausal women with no history of infertility for 8 years to assess dietary intake and changes in fertility.
 This study found that women who took iron-containing supplements and ate iron-rich foods were at a significantly lower risk of ovulatory disorder infertility compared to those who didn't.

 Anovulation and ovulatory disorder infertility are both important because without an egg, pregnancy just isn’t possible!
-Additionally, “weak” or “low quality” ovulation can make it more difficult to conceive.
+Additionally, “weak” ovulation can make it more difficult to conceive.

 Anovulation and ovulatory disorder infertility are both important because without an egg, pregnancy just isn’t possible!